Albion (Ten album)

-Albion is the eleventh studio album by the melodic hard rock band Ten.
+Albion is the eleventh studio album by English hard rock band Ten.
 The album was released on 21 November 2014 and derives its name from the name for the collective British Isles from the time of Queen Boadicia.
 According to the band, the album was another first for Ten with the release of a limited edition double gatefold vinyl album, which included a large number of highly collectable items.
 The leading singles from the album were the tracks "'Die For Me" and "Alone In The Dark Tonight".

 The album cover was illustrated by Gaetano Di Falco, who also illustrated the band's next studio album, Isla De Muerta.

 Track listing

 All songs written by Gary Hughes.